CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ## Writing Retreats
 * **What are the Writing Retreats?**: These are optional sessions to do some writing in a quiet space with other people around you.
 Mike and Sarah will be there, doing our own writing as well, bringing snacks and being on hand for questions.

+# Submitting your work
+* **Where do I submit my dissertation?**: In the Blackboard for your unit, under Assessment, Submission and Feedback - scroll down to the submission points.
+* **What should I call the file?**:  It's helpful to call your PDF [your name]_[dissertation title] but there is no standard naming convention.
+* **Do I need to submit my code?**:  You can if you want to - there is a separate submission point called Auxiliary Materials, where you can submit a zip file with your code and any other materials.
+You can also include links to your GitHub within your dissertation.
+If you do submit code, make sure you add something in the dissertation to tell the markers you have done so.
+If there is part of the code you definitely want the marker to see, include snippets in the dissertation and longer parts of code in the Appendices.

 # Marking
+There is more information about the marking and assessment processes on the [Assessment Information page](/assessment_information/).

 * **How will I be marked?**: Each project will be marked by two markers:  your supervisor and your second marker.
 This is so you are marked by someone who knows your project and someone who doesn't.
 They will each mark the work independently and then agree a mark between them.
 If they can't agree, we will bring in a third marker, but this is rare.
 * **Who will be my second marker?**: Your second marker will be someone who knows enough about your subject to mark your project.
 We will tell you who your second marker is halfway through TB2, and you will have a chance to talk to them about your project on or around Poster Day.